Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Conclusion

 \section{Conclusion}

 In this paper, we presented a systematic statistical-mechanics analysis of a Hopfield model incorporating unlearning based on spin correlations evaluated in the high-temperature regime.
-Focusing on the $J^\prime$ model proposed by Nokura, we analyzed the model in the thermodynamic limit using the replica method under the replica-symmetric (RS) ansatz and derived the corresponding free energy and self-consistent saddle-point equations.
+Focusing on the effective $J^\prime$ model proposed by Nokura and obtained through the high-temperature approximation, we analyzed the model in the thermodynamic limit using the replica method under the RS ansatz and derived the corresponding free energy and self-consistent saddle-point equations.

 Our analysis provides a unified theoretical framework for evaluating the effects of unlearning at both zero and finite temperatures.
-Within this framework, we clarified how unlearning modifies the macroscopic order parameters, enhances the signal-to-noise ratio, and increases the memory capacity by suppressing spurious memories.
-The resulting phase diagrams show that unlearning significantly reduces the spin-glass region and expands the parameter range in which retrieval states are stable.
-These findings are consistent with, and extend beyond, the earlier qualitative analysis of Nokura, providing a quantitative characterization of the memory capacity and its dependence on the unlearning parameters.
+Within this RS framework, we clarified how unlearning modifies the macroscopic order parameters, enhances the signal-to-noise ratio within the RS description, and can increase the RS estimate of the memory capacity by suppressing spurious memories.
+The resulting RS phase diagrams show that unlearning significantly reduces the spin-glass region and expands the parameter range in which retrieval states are stable.
+These findings are consistent with, and extend beyond, the earlier qualitative analysis of Nokura, providing a quantitative characterization of the RS estimate of the memory capacity and its dependence on the unlearning parameters.

-The theoretical predictions obtained from the replica analysis were shown to be in good agreement with numerical simulations in the retrieval phase.
-This agreement supports the validity of the equilibrium analysis and confirms that unlearning effectively reshapes the energy landscape to favor retrieval states.
+The theoretical predictions obtained from the replica analysis were shown to be in reasonable agreement with numerical simulations in the retrieval phase.
+This agreement should be interpreted as support for the dynamical stability of the retrieval branch reached from the retrieved-pattern initialization, rather than as a direct validation of equilibrium sampling.
+In this sense, the numerical simulations probe retrieval dynamics and spinodal-like behavior of the continued retrieval branch.
 At finite temperatures, we further identified a metastable retrieval region whose disappearance at higher temperatures is a distinctive feature of the unlearning model and is absent in the standard Hopfield model.